Del Pezzo surfaces of Picard number one admitting a torus action: Classifying -surfaces of Picard number one

 Resolving for $d_2$, gives the desired entry at the third place of the column $v_1$.
-Using the same argument for $\iota^- := \iota(x^-)$, we gain the desired entry at the third place of the column $v_{02}$ from
+Using the same arguments for $\iota^- := \iota(x^-)$, we gain $b \in \ZZ_{<0}$ providing the desired entry at the third place of the column $v_{02}$ via

 Now one directly checks that the vectors $\gamma^\pm$ from Proposition~\ref{prop:qs-rho1-matrix} represent the Cartier divisor $-\iota^{\pm} \mathcal{K}_X$, where $-\mathcal{K}_X = D_X^{01} + D_X^{02}$, near $x^\pm$ and thus are integral and primitive. \end{proof}